CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

 ```

 * The Batch Table Hierarchy is self-contained within the tile.
 It is not possible to form metadata hierarchy across different tiles in the tileset.

-## Implementation notes

-In JavaScript, a `TypedArray` cannot be created on data unless it is byte-aligned to the data type.
-For example, a `Float32Array` must be stored in memory such that its data begins on a byte multiple of four since each `float` contains four bytes.

-The string generated from the JSON header should be padded with space characters in order to ensure that the binary body is byte-aligned.
-The binary body should also be padded if necessary when there is data following the Batch Table.

 ## Acknowledgments